 Other water sports might not be possible.
 This can be difficult to accept if you were a keen diver, for example.

 Other exercise might not seem as enjoyable.
 But there are plenty of things you can still do.
 Try to find an alternative exercise to keep yourself fit.

 Usually, when you lift something heavy, you breathe in and hold your breath.
 This gives you extra strength.

 But if you have a breathing stoma, you are not able to hold your breath.
 Not being able to do this makes it difficult for you to lift heavy things.

-As you can't hold your breath, it is difficult for you to strain when you go to the toilet to pass a bowel movement.
+As you can't hold your breath, it is difficult to strain when you go to the toilet to pass a bowel movement.
 So it's important that you avoid getting constipated.
-To avoid constipation you should:
+To avoid constipation, you should:

 - drink plenty of liquids